bradjones1/cdn/README.txt

 It alters file URLs, so that files are downloaded from a CDN instead of your web server.

-It provides two modes: "Origin Pull" and "File Conveyor".

-In "Origin Pull" mode, only "Origin Pull" CDNs are supported (hence the name).
+Only "Origin Pull" CDNs are supported.
 These are CDNs that only require you to replace the domain name with another domain name.
 The CDN will then automatically fetch (pull) the files from your server (the origin).

-In "File Conveyor" mode, this module integrates with the File Conveyor [1] daemon.
-This allows for much more advanced setups: files can be processed (e.g. optimize images like smush.it [2], minify CSS with YUI Compressor [3], minify JS with YUI compressor or Google Closure Compiler [4], and it's easy to add your own!), before they are synced and your CDN doesn't *have* to support Origin Pull, any push method is fine (supported transfer protocols: FTP, Amazon S3, Rackspace CloudFiles).
-File Conveyor is flexible enough to be used with *any* CDN, thus it enables you to avoid vendor lock-in.

-If you're not sure which mode to use, use "Origin Pull".
-It's easier and more reliable.
-Every single common CDN today (2015) supports Origin Pull.

-_Note:_ It is essential that you understand the key properties of a CDN, most importantly the differences between an Origin Pull CDN and a Push CDN.
-A good (and compact!) reference is the "Key Properties of a CDN" article [5].

 The CDN module aims to do only one thing and do it well: altering URLs to point to files on CDNs.